kingmak/Misc/README.md

-This repo contains all my crazy/useless experiments
+This repo contains all my experiments
 ===================================================

-[will soon clean my git and move appropriate repos here]<br><br>

 For me: